Bali volcano: Airport reopens after aviation alert level lowered

-(CNN)Bali's main airport will re-open on Wednesday after being shuttered for nearly three days due to a volcanic eruption which blanketed parts of the island in ash, forcing thousands of evacuations.
+(CNN)Bali's main airport re-opened on Wednesday after being shuttered for nearly three days due to a volcanic eruption which blanketed parts of the island in ash, forcing thousands of evacuations.

-Flights will resume at Ngurah Rai International Airport after 3 p.m. local time (3 a.m.
+Flights were scheduled to resume at Ngurah Rai International Airport after 3 p.m. local time (3 a.m.
 ET), after the Volcano Observatory Notice for Aviation was downgraded from a Red alert to Orange.

 While the decision will be a relief to tens of thousands of stranded tourists, uncertainty still remains for evacuated locals amid fears of further eruptions and destroyed crops.